jetstack/kube-oidc-proxy/demo/README.md

 ```

 Dex also supports multiple 'connectors' that enable third party applications to
 provide OAuth to it's system.
-For Github, this involves creating an 'OAuth App'.
+For GitHub, this involves creating an 'OAuth App'.
 The `Authorization callback URL` should be populated with the Dex callback URL, i.e.
 `https://dex.gke.mydomain.company.net/callback`.
 The resulting `Client ID` and `Client Secret` can then be used to populate the